UCAT Verbal Reasoning: The Expert Tutors’ Guide

-The UKCAT Verbal Reasoning section is similar to a comprehension test.
+The UCAT Verbal Reasoning section is similar to a comprehension test.

-The UKCAT verbal reasoning section aims to assess the accuracy and speed of reading – important traits for a doctor.
+The UCAT Verbal Reasoning section aims to assess the accuracy and speed of reading – important traits for a doctor.
 You need to able to find information that is relevant, then analyse statements related to the passage.
 You have just under 30 seconds to answer each question.
 As with all sections you have one minute to read the instructions.

 Let’s get into it!

-Usually, there are 11 separate pasages, each with 4 questions about it.
+Usually, there are 11 separate passages, each with 4 questions about it.

-As mentioned, you have 30 seconds to answer each question in the ukcat verbal reasoning subtest.
+As mentioned, you have 30 seconds to answer each question in the UCAT Verbal Reasoning subtest.
 Build this into the time you have to also read and understand the question, that’s not much time!

 You will be presented with a passage, then questions which relate to the passage.
-The passage will look a little something like this (answers at the end here, see how you do!):
+The passage will look a little something like this (the answer is at the end here, see how you do!):